 Why I get up in the morning: I look forward every day to the challenges and opportunities that come from connecting with our clients and their situations.
 My goal is to help them feel confident that their financial life is well taken care of, now and for the future.
 I enjoy staying abreast of the many facets of financial planning — investments, insurance, cash flow, taxes, etc. I am keenly aware of how important a person’s financial plan is in relation to their life as a whole.
 As a trusted financial advisor, I am in a unique position to help people focus on the things that really matter to them.

 How I got here: I was an international finance major at American University when my favorite finance professor pushed me to think hard about my career choice.
 Dr. John Benjamin told me it was the second most important decision I could make, after picking a spouse or partner.
-Pointing out that I had both an aptitude for finance and a strong desire to help people, my professor suggested that I consider becoming a Professional CERTIFIED FINANCIAL PLANNER™.
-After graduating and working for several years in non-profit development, I heeded Dr. Benjamin’s advice, and completed the coursework and passed the CFP® exam, and in 2007 joined AFS.
+Pointing out that I had both an aptitude for finance and a strong desire to help people, my professor suggested that I consider becoming a Professional Certified Financial Planner™.
+After graduating and working for several years in non-profit development, I heeded Dr. Benjamin’s advice, completed the coursework and passed the CFP® exam, and in 2007 joined AFS.

-At AFS, I love helping clients with their entire financial plan, from retirement and education planning, to tax and legacy issues.
+At AFS, I love helping clients with their entire financial plan, from retirement and education planning to tax and legacy issues.
 I feel the most valuable experience for clients is to work with an experienced team of consultants capable of delivering expert advice across a myriad of financial planning topics.
-I feel fortunate I landed at a firm where I not only learn from everyone around me, but I get to enjoy the time spent with clients as well.
+I feel fortunate I landed at a firm where I not only learn from everyone around me but get to enjoy the time spent with clients as well.

-Our love of travel has taken our family to other places, like Vanuatu, Peru, New Zealand, the Turks and Caicos, and even a trip to Belize with our then-infant son, Leo.
-We now live in Northeast D.C. where we can view the Capitol dome from the end of our block.
-On weekends, Beth, Leo, and I love exploring the city.
-We usually try to walk everywhere we go, and love the kid-friendly nature of the many parks and museums available outside our door.
+Our love of travel has taken our family to other places, like Vanuatu, Peru, New Zealand, the Turks, and Caicos, and even a trip to Belize with our then-infant son, Leo, and a trip to Austria with Leo and his baby sister Elena.
+We have lived in Northeast D.C. since 2008 and can view the Capitol dome from the end of our block.
+On weekends, Beth, Leo, Elena, and I love exploring the city.
+We usually try to walk everywhere we go and love the kid-friendly nature of the many parks and museums available outside our door.
 In my spare time, I am known to cheer loudly for the Oregon Ducks (I was born and raised on the Oregon Coast and attended many Ducks football and basketball games with my dad).
-I also enjoy playing from my collection of vinyl records.
+I also enjoy break dancing and playing from my collection of vinyl records.

 Beth and I believe strongly in giving back to the community.
-I’ve been very fortunate my whole life, and know that not everyone has that kind of support.
-I am a board member and active volunteer with A Wider Circle, an organization that provides basic living needs to help lift people out of poverty.
-Whether it’s loading or unloading furniture donations and driving the truck, or teaching classes on resume writing and job skills, I’m there to help.
+I’ve been fortunate my whole life, and know that not everyone has that kind of support.
+Since 2008, I have served as a board member with A Wider Circle, an amazing organization that helps lift people out of poverty.